AT&T Cell Phone Plans for Seniors in 2025, Tested and Reviewed

 • Veterans and active military can receive 25 percent off AT&T’s unlimited wireless plan.
 Visit AT&T's Signature Program page to see if you’re eligible for the discount.

 • In some cases, you may be able to use an employer discount to save as much as $10 per month on select unlimited plans.
+AT&T also offers discounts to students and members of certain unions too.
+Check their website for details.

 The Best AT&T Cell Phones for Seniors